 The Chilean market for financial services is highly competitive.
 The Issuer competes with other private sector Chilean and non-Chilean banks, with Banco del Estado de Chile, the principal government-owned sector bank, with department stores and with larger supermarket chains that make consumer loans and sell other financial products to a large portion of the Chilean population.
 The lower to middle-income segments of the Chilean population and the small- and mid- sized corporate segments have become the target markets of several banks and competition in these segments may increase.
-In addition, there has been a trend towards consolidation in the Chilean banking industry in recent years, which has created larger and stronger banks with which the Issuer must now compete.
-There can be no assurance that this increased competition will not adversely affect the Issuer's growth prospects, and therefore its operations.
-The Issuer also faces competition from non-bank (such as department stores, insurance companies, cajas de compensación and cooperativas) and non-finance competitors (principally department stores, auto-lenders and larger supermarket chains) with respect to some of its credit products, such as credit cards, consumer loans and insurance brokerage.
+The Issuer also faces competition from non-bank (such as department stores, insurance companies, caias de compensación and cooperativas) and non-finance competitors (principally department stores and larger supermarket chains) with respect to some of its credit products, such as credit cards, consumer loans and insurance brokerage.
 In addition, the Issuer faces competition from non-bank finance competitors, such as leasing, factoring and automobile finance companies, with respect to credit products, and from mutual funds, pension funds and insurance companies with respect to savings products.
+Increasing competition could require that the Issuer increase its rates offered on deposits or lower the rates it charges on loans, which could also have a material adverse effect on the Issuer, including its profitability.
+It may also negatively affect the Issuer's business results and prospects by, among other things, limiting its ability to increase its customer base and expand its operations and increasing competition for investment opportunities.

-Non-traditional providers of banking services, such as internet based e-commerce providers, mobile telephone companies and internet search engines may offer and/or increase their offerings of financial products and services directly to customers.
+Non-traditional providers of banking services, such as Internet based e-commerce providers, mobile telephone companies and internet search engines may offer and/or increase their offerings of financial products and services directly to customers.
 These non-traditional providers of banking services currently have an advantage over traditional providers because they are not subject to banking regulation.
 Several of these competitors may have long operating histories, large customer bases, strong brand recognition and significant financial, marketing and other resources.
 They may adopt more aggressive pricing and rates and devote more resources to technology, infrastructure and marketing.
 New competitors may enter the market or existing competitors may adjust their services with unique product or service offerings or approaches to providing banking services.
 If the Issuer is unable to successfully compete with current and new competitors, or if the Issuer is unable to anticipate and adapt its offerings to changing banking industry trends, including technological changes, the Issuer's business may be adversely affected.
-In addition, the Issuer's failure to effectively anticipate or adapt to emerging technologies or changes in customer behavior, including among younger customers, could delay or prevent its access to new digital-based markets, which would in turn have an adverse effect on the Issuer's competitive position and business.
-Furthermore, the widespread adoption of new technologies, including cryptocurrencies and payment systems, could require substantial expenditures to modify or adapt the Issuer's existing products and services as the Issuer continues to grow its internet and mobile banking capabilities.
-The Issuer's customers may choose to conduct business or offer products in areas that may be considered speculative or risky.
-Such new technologies could negatively impact the Issuer's investments in bank premises, equipment and personnel for the Issuer's branch network.
+In addition, the Issuer's failure to effectively anticipate or adapt to emerging technologies or changes in customer behavior, including among younger customers, could delay or prevent its access to new digital-based markets which would in turn have an adverse effect on the Issuer's competitive position and business.